 A thesis committee consisting of 3 members will be formed by the graduate student.
 To initiate the process, the student must meet with Cal Poly faculty members to identify a project that matches both the graduate student's chosen area for research and/or development and the faculty members area of expertise.
-Example project sources include the following: a faculty members ongoing research project, continuation of a senior project, or a project based on a student's internship/co-op position.
+Example project sources include the following: a faculty member's ongoing research, a research project a student would like to initiate based on their interests, continuation of a senior project, or a project based on a student's internship/co-op position.

 The chair of the thesis committee must be a Cal Poly ME Department tenure track faculty member.
 The graduate student must enroll in their thesis committee chair's section of ME 599 (except if the faculty member is on leave, then they must enroll in the ME Department Chair's section of ME 599) that can be found using Class Search.
 The other two members of the committee may be either a Cal Poly ME Department tenure or non-tenure track faculty member.
 One member of the committee may be from outside the Cal Poly ME Department, but must be qualified to provide technical supervision for the chosen thesis topic.